-Access the Environmental Molecular Sciences Laboratory (EMSL) through a series of Community Science Campaigns.
-These campaigns leverage the collective power of the research community to tackle significant biological and environmental challenges faced in creating an energy-secure future.
+Access EMSL staff members' expertise, instruments, and resources through a series of Community Science Campaigns.
+These campaigns leverage the collective power of the research community to tackle significant biological, environmental, and computational challenges faced in creating an energy-secure future.

-Through these campaigns, EMSL will host open sampling calls and facilitate the development of capabilities to support Department of Energy Office of Science research priorities using the Lab's expertise in three science areas:
+Through these campaigns, EMSL hosts open sampling calls (see information below) and facilitates the development of capabilities to support Department of Energy Office of Science research priorities using the Lab's expertise in three Science Areas:

 - Functional and Systems Biology (FSB)